mattsmith8612-ux/Titanic-survival-analysis/README.md

 # Titanic Survival Analysis

-Exploratory data analysis of the Titanic dataset using Python, pandas and matplotlib.
+Exploratory data analysis of the Titanic dataset using Python, pandas and matplotlib to investigate the factors influencing passenger survival.

 ## Project Overview